dobidugi/snow-effect/README.md

 # snow effect

-Jquery simple snow effect code
+Simple Jquery snow effect code

 you should under "body" tag import "div" tag and define id as "snow"